xratberkeley/decal-site/labs/Oculus/lab1.md

 Now, add a Rigidbody component to Gun.
 Rigidbodies are what define something as a moving, physical object.
 It tells Unity how to treat this object in its physics calculations with variables like weight and drag.
 Note that an object cannot have a rigidbody component without also having a collider (since Unity needs physical bounds to perform physics calculations).

 Let’s test whether or not our gun is a valid physics object.
-Raise it up a little in the inspector, then put on the headset and press play.
+Raise it up a little in the inspector, and press play.
 You should see that the gun has fallen from its original location to rest on the upper box.

 ![image](../../assets/images/oculus/lab1/VRDecal-20.png)